🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 • Scent strategy: clove, fir, cedar, or vanilla in very light doses.

-• Books and objects in deep hues—navy, oxblood, charcoal—to ground the space.
+• Books and objects in deep hues like navy, oxblood, or charcoal to ground the space.

 Quick Styling Cheats (When You’re Short On Time)

-• Throw a velvet runner down the table.
-Add four tapers.
-Done.
+• Throw a velvet runner down the table, add four tapers, and call it done.

-• Swap to warm bulbs, dim, and set a single branch vase centerpiece.
+• Swap to warm bulbs, dim the lights, and set a single branch vase as a centerpiece.

 • Use linen napkins with a sprig of rosemary or cedar tied in ribbon.